MISOGYNIST MEERKAT/AUNT WHO?

 Everything goes its normal way for the Johnson’s, until Aunt Vince moves in… A tragic tale of meerkats and blowjobs.

-This piece is not a testament to the strong and free woman I am.
-It is a testament to the vulnerable and abused woman in me.
-It is a painful reminder of what happens when we give up the fight.
+This piece is a painful reminder of what happens when we give up the fight.
 What happens when we try to make people something that they’re not.
 When we try to make ourselves fit in a role that is not ours.

-Making use of animals in my choreography allows me to examine deep human emotion in a raw and undramatic way: it gives me the opportunity to show our basic desires through the animal in us.
+Making use of meerkats choreographically allows us to examine deep human emotion in a raw and undramatic way: it gives the opportunity to show our basic desires through the animal within.

 ”Apart from serving as a break out of the mould of tradition, this subversion was able to demonstrate the fragility of the family construct as commonly understood in contemporary society and that, much like other animals, human beings can never truly be divorced from their instincts” – Sunday, June 10, 2018, 09:07 by Anna Marie Galea – Times of Malta